kubernetes/kops/docs/architecture/kops-controller.md

 that the instance is indeed part of the MIG, and then we get the metadata from the instance template (which is not easily mutated from the instance).
 We then get the instance group definition from the underlying store, as elsewhere.

+## NodeBootstrap Service

+The NodeBootstrap GRPC service allow more flexible and secure node bootstrap.

+It is not currently enabled by default (as it does not currently implement deep node verification).

+The CreateKubeletBootstrapToken rpc call is used to get a (dynamically generated) kubelet boostrap token, without requiring access to the state store.  nodeup will fetch a bootstrap token using this GRPC method, instead of fetching it from S3/GCS.
+The server (kops-controller) verifies the caller and generates a kubelet secret into the kube-system namespace, which it returns to nodeup.  nodeup configures kubelet to use this token for its bootstrap flow.